World War II

 So This Is Christmas

 Once again, the holidays are upon us.
 Once again, we can hope and pray for a world filled with peace and goodwill.
-Once again, I am publishing my Christmas blog which recalls Christmas Day in 1914 when the soldiers stopped hilling each other, just for a few hours, and...
+Once again, I am publishing my Christmas blog which recalls Christmas Day in 1914 when the soldiers stopped killing each other, just for a few hours, and...

 read more